abatak/Bike-And-Run/README.md

 When you first time open a 'tracking' activity and give a permission to use gps location it won't work.
 You must go back to main and return again to 'tracking'.
 Then it should works fine.
-Sometimes when you try to set a route in emulator to track, can stuck.
+Emulator can stuck sometimes if you set a route and try run it.
 So, please close your emulator and try again.